Lincoln Castle Academy Curriculum

 Supporting students in their choices and for their future careers is something we value highly at our school.
 We are committed to delivering a programme of study that helps to prepare students for the world of work.
-In Year 7 students are encouraged to develop a wide range of transferable skills through our PSME programme.
-This delivery continues throughout years 8-11 and is fine tuned to be delivered at the appropriate time with appropriate content.
-Students are all able to create an online account to map their skills against various careers and study options using ‘START’ careers software.
+In Year 7 students are encouraged to develop a wide range of transferable skills through our ASPIRE programme.
+This delivery continues throughout years 8-13 and is fine tuned to be delivered at the appropriate time with appropriate content.
+Students are all able to create an online account to map their skills against various careers and study options using ‘UNIFROG’ careers software.
 This helps guide your child towards clear, comprehensive and impartial information that is always relevant to them.
-We ensure that impartial advice is delivered through the PSME programme, ASPIRE days, careers interviews with tutors, the senior team and with an external careers officer.
+We ensure that impartial advice is delivered through the ASPIRE programme, ASPIRE days, careers interviews with tutors, the senior team and with an external careers officer.

 GCSE Reforms – a guide

-The Government has introduced the new GCSEs with the aim of increasing both their rigour and revising the content.
+The Government introduced the new GCSEs with the aim of increasing both their rigour and revising the content.
 These reforms are now fully in place.

 Some of the key changes are as follows:

 - All course assessment is usually at the end of the Y11.
 There will be no more modular examinations and there will be restrictions on which exams students can take early.